richafnu/Viva/Viva/insights/advanced/analyst/publish-reports.md

 * **Publish to an audience based on organizational attributes**: Define a population based on Required and Reserved attributes to receive your published content.
 You must add at least one condition to publish.
 These people can only be from within your partition.

-#### Choose how long this card should be active
+#### Choose how long the card should be active

 Set a date when the published report card will no longer be available for recipients to view.
 You can select a date up to 90 days out.

-#### Choose a name for this publish
+#### Choose a name for the publish

-Assign a unique name to your report's publication instance.
+Assign a unique name to your report's publish.
 This name will help you and other analysts identify the report within the Advanced Insights app.
 This is only visible within the Advanced Insights app and is not visible to recipients.

-Continuing our example:
+#### Continuing our example

 Let’s say you want to publish your Hybrid workplace dashboard to your Engineering function.
 You can publish to that audience based on your available organizational attributes.
 You can then select this card to be published for 90 days and provide a publish name you can use to find this publish later on the Publish reports landing page.